 Owning and operating a nursery business is very often a stressful task, as managers and staff have a number of duties and responsibilities that need to be juggled on any given day.
 The financial aspect of running this type of enterprise is particularly difficult to navigate, especially for those with limited knowledge in this complex arena.

 As with other types of business, nurseries can find VAT complex to work out, and are often unsure if they should register and pay VAT, and if it is possible for them to recover VAT on their costs.

 This is nothing new – I have dealt with hundreds of businesses across almost all sectors that simply cannot decipher the guidance available.

-Here, we will put the spotlight on VAT for nursery businesses, providing all the information you need to know about this levy, while helping you to understand the intricacies and implications involved with this business tax.
+Here, we will put the spotlight on VAT for nursery businesses, providing all the information you need to know about this levy, while helping you to understand the intricacies and implications involved.